-I specialise in portrait and documentary photography, and the blend of the two.
+I'm a photographer and specialize in portrait and documentary photography and the mix of the two.

-If you'd like to know more, here's an interview in which I speak a bit about my work and views.
+If you'd like to know more, below is an interview I gave for a magazine in which I speak a bit more about my work.

 Thank you for your interest xx